Cayuga Community College: Governance

 The college is governed by a ten-member Board of Trustees.
 The Governor appoints four trustees for seven-year terms, five are appointed by the Cayuga County Legislature for seven-year terms, and a student trustee is elected annually and serves for one year.
 Dr. Gregory T. DeCinque became Cayuga's interim president in 2013.

 Publications

-The student newspaper is the Cayuga Collegian.
+The Cayuga Collegian is the school's official student newspaper.
+It was first published on October 31, 1953 at Auburn Community College as the Auburn Collegian.
+The name was changed to the Cayuga Collegian when Cayuga County began to sponsor the college, which was then renamed Cayuga County Community College in 1975.

+The creative writing and art clubs publish the creative arts journal Listen.
 The Auburn/Cayuga Community College Alumni Association publishes the ACC/CCC alumni newsletter every semester.